A re-examination of the probable fate of the five TBM Avengers that disappeared in the Bermuda Triangle during a routine training mission.

 No one really knows where or how the planes and airmen of Flight 19 finally ended their journey that fateful Wednesday afternoon.
 Over the years, a variety of theories have been proposed to explain their disappearance–some fanciful and some based on factual evidence.

 Perhaps, as some contend, they flew into another dimension or encountered electromagnetic anomalies.
 Maybe the TBMs went down as a result of structural failure–or because of human error in calculating their location.
 Perhaps the pilots encountered vicious weather.

 It is not unreasonable to believe the five TBMs simply flew until they ran out of fuel and then tried to ditch in a stormy sea on a moonless night.
 If so, the Avengers today are where they have been for more than 50 years–resting serenely on the sandy carpet of the Atlantic Ocean.

-This article was written by Ron Edwards and originally appeared in the July 1999 issue of Aviation History magazine.
-For more great articles subscribe to Aviation History magazine today!
+This article originally appeared in the July 1999 issue of Aviation History.
+For more great articles subscribe today!